krishnasism/heissdocs/README.md

 ---
 # Setup
 ## Pre-requisites
-You need the following resources to be able to set up the app without any hassle.
+Please set up the required services before starting the application.
-You can follow this [document](https://github.com/krishnasism/heissdocs/blob/main/docs/doc.md) to fetch the required values.
+You can follow [the documentation](https://docs.heissdocs.com/) to configure all services.
-1. Auth0:
+1. Auth0 - required even before startup:
     1. For Auth0 you will need to get the required values from the [Auth0 portal](https://manage.auth0.com/) and paste them accordingly in the `.env` files in `frontend` and `app`.
 This needs to be configured even before building the application.
-1. AWS / Azure / GCP
-    1. AWS DynamoDB / Azure CosmosDB /GCP Firestore [NoSQL]
-    1. S3 / Storage Account / Cloud Storage
-1. Elasticsearch
-1. MongoDB

-For LLM Support.
-Both of the following services need to be configured together:
-1. **Qdrant**: A vector database for semantic searching.
-[Qdrant](https://qdrant.tech/)
-2. **OpenAI API**: Needed to generate embeddings for the search functionality.
-[OpenAI API](https://openai.com/blog/openai-api)

 ## Setting up
 Start by creating a `.env` file in the root directory and fill in the values according to the `.env.example` file.

+Before startup, only the Auth0 values need to be set up.
+Please follow the [documentation](https://docs.heissdocs.com/) for the full guide.

 ```bash
 cp .env.example .env